|

 Now that you know about these three types of school science fair projects, it is important to ask your teacher about which will be acceptable for the assignment.

-Once you know what type of science project is expected, you can start to determine what the actual topic of your project will be.
+Now that you know what type of science project is expected, you can pick the actual topic.
 Let's take a look at the best way to do that.